 You’ve landed a new career opportunity, and it’s time to let your current company know you are leaving.
-Regardless of why you made your decision, knowing how to quit your job can feel more challenging than job searching.
+If you are like most professionals, knowing how to quit your job can feel more challenging than job searching.
 The logistics, from the best time to break the news to telling your favorite colleague, can really throw people for a loop.
 So, how do you quit your job the right way?

 If you want to know how to quit your job, you first need to understand that giving your formal resignation is critical.
 While job opportunities might feel plentiful in today’s candidate-driven job market, the most unprofessional thing you can do is walk off the job without telling anyone.
 Not only is this disrespectful to your employer, but it can damage your industry reputation in the long run.
 Read also: Looking For A Job?
 Ghosting + Other Unprofessional Mistakes To Avoid